zedix/awesome-web-components/README.md

 > This is a curated list of Web Components articles, design systems, libraries and resources.

 > [!NOTE]
-> Write once, run anywhere
+> Write once, run anywhere (reusable HTML elements)

 > [!NOTE]
 > Like any technology, they have their quirks and rough edges.
 But they are built into the browser and there are a lot of capabilities now, growing every year.